amarsingh7/PORTFOLIO/CONTRIBUTING.md

-# Contributing to this React Portfolio web-app
+# Contributing to this Portfolio app

 Thank you for your interest in contributing to this project, especially during Hacktoberfest!
 All contributions are welcome and help to improve this portfolio website.